Chord Interval Calculator

 How do I use semitone intervals to identify chord types?

-The modulo 12 operation (%) collapses all intervals into a single octave range of 0–11 semitones.
-Notes that are an octave or more apart share the same pitch class — for example, C4 and C5 are both 'C' regardless of register.
-By reducing intervals mod 12, the calculator tells you the harmonic quality of the interval rather than its absolute pitch distance.
-Adding 12 before the modulo ensures the result is never negative when the target note is lower than the root.
+Modulo 12 collapses all intervals into the 0–11 semitone range, treating notes an octave apart as equivalent.
+This is called 'octave equivalence' in music theory and reflects the way the ear groups pitches into pitch classes.
+C4 and C5 are both 'C' in pitch-class terms even though they are 12 semitones apart.
+By reducing intervals mod 12, the calculator reports the harmonic quality of the interval rather than its absolute pitch distance.
+Adding 12 before the modulo ensures the result is never negative even when the target note is lower than the root note, which would otherwise yield a meaningless negative interval.

-What is the difference between a harmonic interval and a melodic interval in music theory?
+What is the difference between a harmonic and a melodic interval?